 9. Read more Alternatives

 This is definitely not the first time we have encouraged our readers to take a stand on environmental issues.
+Check out our Activism 101 series and our Sustainable Living section or these great articles from the archives:

 Working on environmental issues in countries other than Canada?
 Get inspired by Marie Dixon Frisch as she reads her piece from 2008, Victory at Pear Tree Bottom, about the battle to stop an international hotel development in Jamaica.